 Whilst stellar mass black holes form at the end of the lives of massive stars, the formation of supermassive black holes is less clear.
-The detection of high-mass guasars at redshifts greater than 7 make it difficult to reconcile their origin with stellar mass black hole seeds.
+The detection of high-mass quasars at redshifts greater than 7 make it difficult to reconcile their origin with stellar mass black hole seeds.
 Different possibilities are possible to explain their emergence; accretion, mergers or intermediate mass black hole seeds, or a combination of two or three of those scenarios.
 The recent plausible detection of gravitational waves at nanoHz by Pulsar Timing Arrays hints at the ability of relatively low redshift (1-2) supermassive black holes to form tight binaries.
-A few dual AGN or massive black hole binaries (MBHBs) with kiloparsec separation have been discovered but observational evidence for close sub-parsec separation MBHBs is weak.
-Such systems are expected to display detectable periodic oscillations in the optical/UV, due to the accretion flow in the binary.
-We conducted a systematic search for sub parsec separation MBHBs, looking for sinusoidal variations in optical lightcurves using Catalina Real-Time Transient Survey (CRTS) and Zwicky Transient Facility (ZTF) data and found 36 good candidates showing between 3 and 5 cycles.
-We confirmed their periodic variability using several methods and tested their modulation with a red noise process, usually observed in AGN.
+A few dual AGN or massive binary black holes (MBBHs) with kiloparsec separation have been discovered but observational evidence for close sub-parsec separation MBBHs is weak.
+Such systems are expected to display detectable variability in the optical/UV, due to the accretion flow in the binary.
+We conducted a systematic search for sub parsec separation MBBHs, looking for sinusoidal variations in optical lightcurves using Catalina Real-Time Transient Survey (CRTS) and Zwicky Transient Facility (ZTF) data and found 36 good candidates showing between 3 and 5 cycles.
+We confirmed their periodic variability using several methods.
 Also, considering the redshift of these candidates, the number density we find is in agreement with predictions from simulations.
-The X-ray flux of the candidates, when available, hints that they are high-accreting objects, as expected from MBHBs.
 Moreover, we created a catalog of 221 weaker candidates that would require additional observations.
-In addition, thanks to joint XMM-Newton and NuSTAR observations, we study the X-ray spectrum of one of the best candidates that we propose, revealing further evidence for the MBHB possibility.
-Considering the mass and period of the candidates, they will not be detected as individual events by the next space-based gravitational wave observatory LISA, however they might still contribute to the gravitational background.